andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Since each "new" database was not actually new, but based on an existing table definition, we started a new "first" migration for it using the existing table definition dumped via `pg_dump`.

-This migration version would be added *idempotently* meaning the table was added when it didn’t exist.
+This migration version was written to be *idempotent* meaning the table was added only when it didn’t exist.
 Initially the table would *not exist* in dev, test, and staging, but based on how we planned to migrate the tables in production, the table would exist there.

 **Brief recap from Part 1**: The plan was to use physical replication from the original primary instance to create a read only replica, then promote it to become a writer database.
 The replication was used as the means of moving all of the row data.
 This approach proved very reliable, but it did mean we had the former table copy on the original DB to clean up later.